lchsam/ClassCheck/README.md

 What it does is it uses your account to access your shopping cart and retrieves your classes in your shopping cart repeatedly until a specified class is open to be enrolled.
-This removes the problem for students to repeated check Spire for open classes.
+This removes the problem for students to repeatedly check Spire for open classes.

 # Required Libraries
 * Selenium